 Board of Review

-City of Marquette guidelines and policy for granting or denying a poverty exemption is available at the City Assessor Office.
-If you feel you qualify for a poverty exemption on your property taxes, guidelines and applications are available at 300 West Baraga Avenue, Marquette, MI 49855.
-Applications must be filed with the Assessor BEFORE the MONDAY, MARCH 13, 2017 Board of Review Meeting.
-Any exemption granted will only apply to 2017 property taxes.
+City of Marquette guidelines and policy for granting or denying a poverty exemption is available at the City Assessor Office or on our website.
+If you feel you qualify for a poverty exemption on your property taxes, guidelines and applications are available on our website or at 300 West Baraga Avenue, Marquette, MI 49855.
+Applications must be filed with the Assessor BEFORE Board of Review Meeting.
+Any exemption granted will only apply to current year property taxes.

 In order to be eligible for the exemption, the disabled veteran must have been honorably discharged from the armed forces of the United States.
 They must be a Michigan resident.
 Additionally, they must meet one of the following criteria: (a) Has been determined by the United States department of veterans’ affairs to be permanently and totally disabled as a result of military service and entitled to veterans’ benefits at the 100% rate. (b) Has a certificate from the United States veterans’ administration, or its successors, certifying that he or she is receiving or has received pecuniary assistance due to disability for specially adapted housing. (c) Has been rated by the United States department of veterans’ affairs as individually unemployable.
 The un-remarried surviving spouse of the disabled veteran is eligible for the exemption based upon the eligibility of their spouse; therefore the spouse must also be a Michigan resident.
 The exemption will continue only as long as the surviving spouse remains un-remarried.
 You must complete Form 5107 and attach all necessary proof of eligibility.